jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/self-enrollment.md

 You can also access your
 organization and group on
-the ASM and start exploring
+the ARM and start exploring
 the platform.

 ![Access Platform](https://res.cloudinary.com/fluid-attacks/image/upload/v1654783880/docs/web/enrollment/enrollment_acess.png)